mannheim-network/substrate/frame/transaction-payment/rpc/README.md

-RPC interface for the transaction payment pallet.
+RPC interface for the transaction payment module.

 License: Apache-2.0